 - 6.2.13.
-Thames Water recognise the need to upgrade waste water infrastructure in Lewisham, aside from completing the Thames Tideway Tunnel project.
+Thames Water recognise the need to upgrade wastewater infrastructure in Lewisham, aside from completing the Thames Tideway Tunnel project.
 Thames Water will also be required to review on an ongoing basis the need for network improvements.
 The identification process for developing new projects associated with water infrastructure will be led by the operator.
 The Water Resources Planning Guidance (2021) requires water companies in England or Wales to prepare and maintain a water resources management plan (WRMP) at least every five years subject to annual review.
-The plan is required to forecast the supply and demand of water over at least the statutory minimum period of 25years. - 6.2.14.
+The plan is required to forecast the supply and demand of water over at least the statutory minimum period of 25years.
+There is also a need for more Sustainable Urban Drainage Solutions, permeable surfaces, nature-based solutions, and green infrastructure to mitigate the surface water runoff.
+The combination of inadequate sewage water infrastructure with the increased surface water runoff is a cause of pollutions to waterways. - 6.2.14.
 Thames Water has identified the need to upgrade Crossness STWs to meet the requirements of increasing population growth.
 A planned upgrade project will provide additional capacity up to a design horizon of 2026.
-The scope will include enhancements to ensure the site can robustly meet all aspects of the consent, accommodate additional growth and also integrate with the London Tideway Tunnel. - 6.2.15.
+The scope will include enhancements to ensure the site can robustly meet all aspects of the consent, accommodate additional growth, and also integrate with the London Tideway Tunnel. - 6.2.15.
 The Council will continue to work with Thames Water to ensure that adequate provision of sewerage/wastewater treatment and water supply infrastructure are provided to support the growth across the Borough.